-Credit earned by any of the above methods will become part of the student's permanent record only after 12 or more credits have been successfully completed at SUNY Adirondack with a quality point average no lower than 2.0.
+Credit earned by any of the above methods will become part of the student's permanent record after student becomes matriculated at SUNY Adirondack.
 No more than 34 degree credit hours or 15 Certificate credit hours may be granted for work completed in all of these programs combined.

 Appealing the Evaluation

 If you disagree with your credit evaluation, there is an appeal process.
-Please call or e-mail Melissa Cooper, Assistant Registrar, at 518-743-2279 or email@example.com with your questions or concerns.
+Please contact the Office of the Registrar with your questions or concerns.

 If the concern is readily resolved, a correction will be made and a new evaluation will be sent to you.
 If we need additional information about the course, you will be requested to get a course syllabus or course outline before any credit is re-evaluated.
 A new evaluation will be done within a reasonable period of time and you will be notified of the decision.